enormandeau/gawn/README.md

 **GAWN** is a genome annotation pipeline that uses an assembled transcriptome, either from the same species or from a related species, to create an evidence-based genome annotation.
-Its primary goal is to rapidly provide good enough genome annotation.
-It annotates the transcriptome using Swissprot, maps it on the genome with GMAP, and adds UTR-3 and UTR-5 annotations with TransDecoder and Cufflinks.
-The result files are:
+Its primary goal is to provide good enough genome annotation at a fraction of the time and effort required to run traditional genome annotation pipelines.

 - A GFF3 annotation file
 - A transcript annotation CSV table